warthog9/tenstorrent.github.io/core/quickstart.md

 Before you begin, ensure you have the following:

-- **A compatible host machine** with minimum hardware and OS requirements as specified by each product's minimum system requirements:
+- A **compatible host machine** with minimum hardware and OS requirements as specified by each product's minimum system requirements:
   - [Add-In Boards / Cards](https://docs.tenstorrent.com/aibs/index.html)
   - [Systems](https://docs.tenstorrent.com/systems/index.html)
 - **Network access** to download software packages.
 - **Administrator privileges** on the host machine.

-> **Note**: The recommended OS for all Tenstorrent software is **Ubuntu 20.04 LTS (Focal Fossa)**.
-Each SDK may support newer distributions of Ubuntu; however, compatibility should be consider experimental at this time.
+***NOTE**: The recommended OS for all Tenstorrent software is **Ubuntu 20.04 LTS (Focal Fossa)**.
+Each SDK may support newer distributions of Ubuntu; however, compatibility should be consider experimental at this time.*

 ## 2. Unboxing and Hardware Setup